ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/the-kooks-lets-go-sunshine-vinyl.markdown

 logo-left-title: "nme aaa"
 bg-image-hero: "https://assets.expresslyapp.com/asset-d7371499-8b61-4067-8f77-07d55d8e9dc5.jpg"
 bg-image-first: "https://assets.expresslyapp.com/asset-ae48e138-87a7-4063-8cb1-b6f73913d883.jpg"
-section1-content: "<p>’Let’s Go Sunshine it's the sound of an ambitious, confident\
+section1-content: "<p>'Let’s Go Sunshine' it's the sound of an ambitious, confident\
   \ band stepping out and making a statement with their definitive album!
 It sees\
   \ the band cement their status as true bastions of British guitar pop and take their\
   \ rightful place at the top table next to the celebrated bands that influenced them\